-Analysis and Report: The CONSULTANT will perform research, field reviews, survey, and coordination necessary to determine Project involvement with and any potential impacts to federal and state protected, threatened, or endangered species and their habitats.
+Analysis and Report: The CONSULTANT will perform research, field reviews, survey, and coordination necessary to determine Project involvement with and any potential impacts to federal and state protected, threatened or endangered species and their habitats.
 Additionally, the CONSULTANT will develop a study design (which will be approved by the DEPARTMENT) to evaluate the magnitude of Project involvement with wildlife and their habitat.
 If required, the CONSULTANT will prepare the Biological Assessment as a part of the NRE.

-The CONSULTANT will assess Project's potential impacts to wildlife and habitat in accordance with the PD&E Manual.
+The CONSULTANT will assess project's potential impacts to wildlife and habitat in accordance with Part 2, Chapter 16 of the PD&E Manual.
 The CONSULTANT will assist the DEPARTMENT in consultations, if required.